sshirokov/is-dead/docs/will.md

 Mike Skalnik, as my greatest fake father, should get my television, Jawbone Up, and all Dogecoins that I own.

+Katy Shirokov, as the best sister I've ever had, should receive my book collection in its entirety, including any possible electronic copies, along with any remaining beer that I have left behind.

 ### Pull Requests

 If you want my stuff, send a pull request.